-As we progress further into the 21st century, more and more retailers are embracing various types of technology to aid in retail business operations.
-Loyalty programs, digital marketing, inventory management, sales metrics, and modern payments are just a few of the ways that many business owners are using modern tech advancements.
+As we progress further into the 21st century, more and more retailers are embracing various types of technology to aid in their retail business operations.
+Loyalty programs, digital marketing, inventory management, sales metrics, and modern payments are just a few of the ways that business owners are taking advantage of modern tech advancements.
 And with competition in retail this fierce, it’s important to do so.

 The modern retail POS machine is an integral part of each of the above business operations.
 Many consumers use a point of sale on a daily basis but have no idea what it can do.
 But it’s critical that business owners and managers know just how powerful these machines really are.
 Sure, a POS is still a machine that processes transactions and facilitates basic business operations, but there is so much more that a modern point of sale machine can do.
-Check out some more of the specifics on what makes the best retail POS machine and how it can benefit your business.
+Check out some more of the specifics through this brief history of cash registers, see what makes the best retail POS machine, and how it can benefit your business.

 The rest is history.
 Ritty applied for the very first POS/cash register patent in 1883, coining it the “Incorruptible Cashier.”
 The newly invented POS machine didn’t fly off the shelves, but Ritty’s first customer saw enough potential in the product that he offered to buy the company.
-Thus, the patent was quickly sold to James Patterson.
-Renaming the company National Cash Register, Patterson’s business would have some initial hiccups but would go on to be wildly profitable.
+Thus, the patent was quickly sold to John Patterson.
+Renaming the company National Cash Register, Patterson’s business had some initial hiccups but would go on to be wildly profitable.

-By mid-century, NCRs POS device could be found in nearly every retail store across the country.
+By the mid-century, NCR’s POS device was found in nearly every retail store across the country.
 Further product advancements made it an easy sell.
-They could tally basic end-of-day reports, perform more advanced calculations, and automatically add sales tax, to name a few new features.
-But the invention of the personal computer would really turn the machine into the POS that we know today.
+They could tally basic end-of-day reports, perform more advanced calculations, and automatically add sales tax, to name a few new features too.
+However, the personal computer’s invention would turn the machine into the POS that we know today.

-Of course, it’s the last 10-15 years that introduced the modern POS.
+Of course, it’s the last 10-15 years that introduced the modern POS system.
 Today’s points of sale are incredible machines that run on sophisticated software in vast networks.
 They’ve also been developed to perform or integrate with a slew of other business operations:

 - In-depth sales metrics